Irminsul – Mysterious Sacred Symbol Of The Saxons – Is It Linked To Yggdrasil And God Odin?

 A replica of Irminsul standing on Bornhöhe in Harbarnsen-Irmenseul, Germany.
 Credit: Varus111, Wikipedia, CC BY-SA 3.0

-Scholars suggest that Irmin represents an epithet of an earlier god such as, for example, Tyr or Odin (Wodan).
+Scholars suggest that Irmin represents an epithet of an earlier god, such as Tyr or Odin (Wodan).

 As explained earlier on Ancient Pages, at one time in the distant past god Tyr might have been the leader of the Norse pantheon, and his role was even more important than Odin.